Recruiting adult participants

 How does on-line subscription work for the participant

-The experiment homepage gives an overview of all experiments that participants can currently sign up for, as well as some general information.
+The experiment homepage gives an overview of all the experiments that participants can currently sign up for, as well as some general information.
 When participants are invited to sign up for a specific experiment, they receive a link to the subscription page for that experiment.

 What kind of information do you need to supply to make use of the on-line subscription forms